wormholer/KAP-manual/en/install/check_env.en.md

 #### **check-hdfs-working-dir.sh**

 Have a check if current user possesses enough permission to operate hdfs.
-Specifically, KAP needs to create hfs dir according to `kylin.env.hdfs-working-dir` defined in kylin.properties as well as create/delete files on this dir.
+Specifically, KAP needs to create HDFS dir according to `kylin.env.hdfs-working-dir` defined in kylin.properties as well as create/delete files on this dir.

 #### **check-hive-classpath.sh**